✦ Discern the Spirit ✦

 Is Stranger Things demonic?

-Is Stranger Things anti-Christian?
+Is Stranger Things appropriate for kids?

 Further Reading